 All property acquired during a valid marriage or state registered domestic partnership is presumed to be community property.
 (That’s in the Revised Code of Washington, RCW 26.16.030, if you’d like to look it up).
 This applies to property you acquire while living in Washington, even if you were married in a non-community property state.
 The exceptions to this definition are property that is:

-- Acquired by gift or inheritance and its income
+- Acquired as a gift or inheritance, and the income from that

 - Personal injury awards for pain and suffering

 - Very intimate personal items, e.g. clothing and jewelry